kaificial/kaificial/README.md

 ## Hi I'm Kai!

-I'm a Computer Science student at Queen's University passionate about building impactful web experiences and exploring the world of data and machine learning.
+I'm a Computer Science student passionate about building impactful web experiences and exploring the world of data and machine learning.

 Currently focusing on full-stack development with React & Node.js, while diving deep into machine learning fundamentals and data pipeline design.
 Always excited to collaborate on open-source projects or experiment with new technologies!